 When we work together we are stronger.
 When we tangle together our fate as a collective group, rather than weathering the stormy seas on our own, we persevere.
-No, I am not about to burst into an old union song (although if I were to do that it would be this one, sung beautifully by Leonard Cohen here).
+No, I am not about to burst into an old union song (although if I were to do that it would be Solidarity Forever by Leonard Cohen).
 I am trying to talk about triple rigs on the Colorado River, of course.
 And with this year’s sizable snow pack the Holiday guides are eager to break out the long oars for some high adrenaline, high water Cataract Canyon Trips!

 The triple rig is just what it sounds like: rig three boats together and there you have it.
 It’s simple and elegant.
 Oh, and it was designed by the absolutely fierce Georgie White (read all about her here) back in 1954.
 To the chagrin of her skeptics, who would often question whether a triple sized boat could even fit through certain parts of the canyon, the triple rig proved to be the safest and most effective way to float through some of the toughest rapids on the Colorado.
 This design was taken and improved upon by Holiday’s very own founder Dee Holladay, who re-invented the system and pared it down for 18′ rafts through Cataract Canyon.
 A few decades of design-tweaking later and here we are!

 In high water, rapids can be thirty feet high and a small boat can be flipped like a pancake.
 But, when three boats are strapped together, river runners can use elegant angling and ‘bracing’ to maneuver through the tumultuous waves.
 When the first boat in the rig hits a wave it gets pushed through with the momentum of the second and third boats behind it.
 Then, when the last boat it topping the rapid, it is helped along with a pull from the front of the rig.
 Essentially, the boats, with the tight control of human conductors, slingshot each other through the toughest parts of the river.